insight-creative/milksource.com/content/_index.md

 community:
   enabled: true
   heading: Involved in our communities where we live and work
+  body: >-
-  body: Milk Source farms strive to be good neighbors in our hometowns.
-We work alongside local food pantries, service groups, emergency service providers and other organizations to ensure the continued vitality of our communities.
-We foster agricultural transparency by offering free tours to our neighbors, local residents and their guests as well as sponsoring larger-scale public events, such as our annual “Salute to Cows Nights” with Minor League Baseball’s Wisconsin Timber Rattlers.
+    <p>Milk Source farms strive to be good neighbors in our hometowns.
+We work
+    alongside local food pantries, service groups, emergency service providers and other organizations to ensure the continued vitality of our communities.
+    We foster agricultural transparency by offering free tours to our neighbors, local residents and their guests as well as sponsoring larger-scale public events, such as our annual “Salute to Cows Nights” with Minor League Baseball’s Wisconsin Timber Rattlers.</p>
   image:
-    image_url: /uploads/compost-day.jpg
+    image_url: /uploads/compost-day-2.jpg
     image_alt: Compost day
   button:
     enabled: true